bef22/vcf_snakemake/README.md

 1. The first stage creates regions which splits chromosomes into user specified sized chunks (very fast)
 2. The second run performs the mpileup+call on each of the regions and creates missing individual QC plots
 3. The third merges the regions back to chromosome level and creates missing individual QC plots and genome wide depth assessment plots
-6. The large stage sets the FILTER column to PASS and fail and extracts biallelic sites
+6. The last stage sets the FILTER column to PASS and fail and extracts biallelic sites

 ### Dependencies